F1 stats: Which drivers have scored the most points without winning a race?

 But the so-called “Torpedo” developed a crash-prone reputation and with teenager Max Verstappen pushing for promotion, the politics of Red Bull bit Kvyat.

-The Austrian team leveraged the Russian driver’s controversial tangle with Sebastian Vettel at the Russian Grand Prix to promote Verstappen just four rounds in 2016, sending Kvyat back to Toro Rosso.
+The Austrian team leveraged the Russian driver’s controversial tangle with Sebastian Vettel at the Russian Grand Prix to promote Verstappen just four rounds into 2016, sending Kvyat back to Toro Rosso.

 4: Nick Heidfeld – 259 points

-No driver on this list can match Nick Heidfeld’s 13 Formula 1 podiums – more than any other driver who never tasted Grand Prix glory.
+Nick Heidfeld’s 13 Formula 1 podiums was more than any other driver who never tasted grand prix glory before Lando Norris matched that tally at the end of 2023.

-His closest brush with victory came at the 2008 Canadian Grand Prix, when team-mate Robert Kubica took advantage of strategy to take his maiden race victory, with the German sealing a breakthrough one-two for BMW Sauber.
+His closest brush with victory came at the 2008 Canadian Grand Prix, when team-mate Robert Kubica took advantage of strategy to take his maiden race victory, with Heidfeld sealing a breakthrough one-two for BMW Sauber.

 French driver Romain Grosjean’s F1 career ended in a death-defying Haas fireball at Bahrain in 2020, though his terrifying accident and backmarking season with the American team did not paint a true picture of his talent in Formula 1.

-Grosjean podiumed 10 times across an 11-year F1 career, and came closest to victory at the 2012 Canadian Grand Prix – where his Lotus team’s one-stop strategy paid off as he passed Fernando Alonso to take second, just 2.5 seconds behind Lewis Hamilton.
+Grosjean reached the podium 10 times across an 11-year F1 career and came closest to victory at the 2012 Canadian Grand Prix – where his Lotus team’s one-stop strategy paid off as he passed Fernando Alonso to take second, just 2.5 seconds behind Lewis Hamilton.

-His shock pole at the 2010 Brazilian GP was a big near-miss, as was his self-inflicted crash while in the top six in Baku in 2017, while the German’s last heartbreak came in 2019 at his home race: Hockenheim.
+His shock pole at the 2010 Brazilian GP was a big near miss, as was his self-inflicted crash while running in the top six in Baku in 2017, while the German’s last heartbreak came in 2019 at his home race at Hockenheim.

 Expertly navigating a chaotic race in slippery conditions, Hulkenberg was running second behind Max Verstappen when disaster struck.
 The German understeered off the track at Turn 17 and slid to an excruciating halt in the gravel.